balaganesh-juspay/hypercardscan-ios/README.md

-# hypercardscan-ios
+# HyperCardScan

-Swift package manager version of HyperCardScan
+SDK integrated with HyperSDK for scanning cards using OCR.